-

 Student Conduct Board Hearing

-The Associate Dean, or designee, shall determine the composition of the Student Conduct Hearing Board.
+The Director of Student Conduct and Community Standards, or designee, shall determine the composition of the Student Conduct Hearing Board.
 Members are appointed for a one-year term with the possibility of reappointment.
-University governance bodies may recommend individuals for membership to the Associate Dean.
+University governance bodies may recommend individuals for membership to the Director of Student Conduct and Community Standards.
 All members must complete appropriate and thorough training before hearing cases.

-A Student Conduct Board Hearing is conducted by a panel of three (3) or five (5) individuals comprised of students, faculty, and/or staff.
-A minimum of one (1) panelist must be a student.
+A Student Conduct Board Hearing is conducted by a panel of three (3) or five (5) individuals comprised of Students, Instructors, and/or University staff.
+A minimum of one (1) panelist must be a Student.
 The Board is responsible for determining whether it is more likely than not that a violation occurred and determine appropriate outcomes(s).
-One (1) panelist will serve as the Board Chairperson, selected by the Associate Dean or their designee, and is responsible for communicating the determination of responsibility to the Associate Dean, who will notify the Respondent(s) and Complainant(s) of the decision.
-Decisions of the Student Conduct Board will be determined by a majority vote.
-A member of the Student Conduct & Community Standards staff or designee will serve as the Student Conduct Board Advisor and does not cast a vote.
+One (1) panelist will serve as the Board Chairperson, selected by the Director of Student Conduct and Community Standards or their designee, and is responsible for communicating the determination of responsibility to the Director of Student Conduct and Community Standards or designee, who will notify the Respondent(s) and Complainant(s) of the decision.
+Decisions of the Student Conduct Hearing Board will be determined by a majority vote.
+A staff member of the SCCS will serve as the Student Conduct Hearing Board Advisor and does not cast a vote.

 -